nyior/crypto-maestro/Readme.md

 ## Accessing the Features
 Being a CLI program, you can only access the features of this project via the command line.
-You do that by navigating to the project's root directory that would then trigger certain actions by the system.
+You do that by navigating to the project's root directory.
+In the root directory, run some commands that would then trigger certain actions by the system.
 All commands are preceeded by `python main.py`.

 #### First Step